Richard K. Sorenson: World War II

 Sorenson enlisted in the Marine Corps on December 13, 1942.
-He reported to the Marine Corps Recruit Depot, San Diego, California in January 1943 for recruit training.
+He reported to Marine Corps Recruit Depot San Diego, California in January 1943 for recruit training.
 In April 1943, he joined Company M, 3rd Battalion, 24th Marines, at Camp Pendleton, where he underwent intensive training before sailing for Kwajalein in the Marshall Islands on January 11, 1944.

 Sorenson landed with his battalion at Namur, Kwajalein, on February 1, 1944.
 On that first day of the invasion, he was wounded in action, for which he was awarded the Medal of Honor.
 After a fierce night of battle, a Japanese soldier threw a grenade in the midst of his squad.
 Sorenson threw himself on the grenade and took the explosion's full force.
 A corpsman tied off a severed artery and covered the severe wounds, and Sorenson was evacuated to a transport to Hawaii.
 He underwent six surgeries in the next nine months.

 Sorenson was hospitalized at Pearl Harbor until May, then transferred to the U.S. Naval Hospital in Seattle, Washington.
 In mid-1944, he was informed that he would receive the Medal of Honor by the commanding officer of the hospital, Captain Joel Boone, who received the same honor during World War I. On July 19, 1944, a month after being promoted to private first class, Sorenson was presented the Medal of Honor by Major General Joseph C. Fegan, then commanding the Department of the Pacific.

 Released from the hospital later in July, Sorenson was ordered to the Marine Air Detachment at the Naval Air Station, Minneapolis, where he was promoted to corporal that August.
 The next month he was assigned to the headquarters of the Central Recruiting Division in Chicago and promoted to sergeant.
 He was transferred from Chicago to the Midwestern Recruiting Division in St. Louis in September 1945, and while attached to that division, served at the Marine Corps Recruiting Station in Fargo, North Dakota.
 From there he was ordered to Great Lakes, Illinois, where he was discharged on February 23, 1946.